bylickilabs/meta-code-generator/README.md

 By filling in simple input fields, you instantly generate valid `<head>` sections — including favicon, Open Graph, and SEO-optimized tags.

 The tool is fully **bilingual (German/English)**, **responsive**, and designed in a **neon cyberpunk aesthetic** using **Bootstrap 5**.
-An **animated GitHub button** connects directly to your GitHub profile.
+An **animated GitHub button** connects directly to my GitHub profile.

 ---